fhollenbach/Pols627_2020/index.md

 __Supplementary Readings:__

 - Ansell Ben and David Samuels.
 2014.
 Inequality and Democratization: An Elite Competition Approach.
 Cambridge University Press.
 Selected Chapters
+- Mukand, Sharun W and Dani Rodrik.
+2020. "__The Political Economy of Liberal Democracy.__" The Economic Journal.
+Online First.
+- Acemoglu, Daron and James A. Robinson.
+2000. "__Why Did the West Extend the Franchise?__" Quarterly Journal of Economics.
+115(4): 1167-1199.
+- Acemoglu, Daron, and James A. Robinson.
+2017.“Why Did the WestExtend the Franchise?
+A Correction.”Unpublished manuscript
+- Castañeda Dower, Paul and Evgeny Finkel and Scott Gehlbach and Steven Nafziger.
+2020. "__Democratization as a Continuous Choice: A Comment on Acemoglu and Robinson’s Correction to 'Why Did the West Extend the Franchise?'__" Journal of Politics.
+Online First.
+- Castañeda Dower, Paul, Evgeny Finkel, Scott Gehlbach, and StevenNafziger.
+2018. "__Collective Action and Representation in Autocracies: Evidence from Russia’s Great Reforms.__" American  Political  ScienceReview112 (1): 125–47.
 - T. S. Aidt and P. S. Jensen.
 2014.
 Workers of the world, unite!
 Franchise extensions and the threat of revolution in Europe, 1820-1938.
 European Economic Review, 72:52--75.
 - S. Haggard and R. R. Kaufman.
 2012.
 Inequality and Regime Change: Democratic Transitions and the Stability of Democratic Rule.
 American Political Science Review, 106(03):495--516.
-- D. Acemoglu and J. Robinson.
-2000.
-Why Did the West Extend the Franchise?
-Quarterly Journal of Economics, 115:1167-1199
 - T. S. Aidt and R. Franck.
 2015.
 Democratization Under the Threat of Revolution: Evidence From the Great Reform Act of 1832.
 Econometrica.
 83(2):505-547.
 - M. Ardanaz and I. Mares.
 2014.
 Labor Shortages, Rural Inequality, and Democratization.
 Comparative Political Studies.
 47(12):1639--1669
 - E. Glaeser, G. Ponzetto, and A. Shleifer.
 2007.
 Why Does Democracy Need Education?
 Journal of Economic Growth, 12:77-99.